-Game theory has important applications to the design and control of multiagent systems [2]-[10].
+Game theory has important applications to the design and control of multiagent systems [1]- [9].
 This design choice requires two steps.
 First, the system designer must model the system components as "agents" embedded in an interactive, game-theoretic environment.
 This step involves defining a set of choices and a local objective function for each agent.
-Second, the system designer must specify the agents' behavioral rules, i.e., the way in which they react
+Second, the system designer must specify the agents' behavioral rules, i.e., the way in which they react to local conditions and information.
+The goal is to complete both steps in such a way that the

 This research was supported by AFOSR grants #FA9550-09-1-0538 and #FA9550-12-1-0359, ONR grants #N00014-09-1-0751 and #N00014-12-1-0643, and the Center for Research and Education in Wind.
-The conference version of this work appeared in [1].